lgabrielmf/angular-tour-of-heroes/README.md

 ## Generate components:
 ng generate component component-name-to-be-generated

-## Para receber propriedades configuradas na tag html do componente:
+## To receive properties configured on html tag of a custom component:
 import { Component, OnInit, Input } from '@angular/core';

 @Input() hero?: Hero; # hero é a propriedade